AleksaC/directus-api-extensions-typescript/README.md

 # Directus hook typescript example

+**Update:** This was created before `v9.0.0` of directus which changed the way extensions are registered.
+The code here may still work on new versions, but I'll still try to update it if I have time.

 [Directus](https://directus.io/) is a good choice if you need to provide a simple CRUD dashboard for your project without having to build one yourself or shoehorning a CMS on top of the existing database.